sateeshpeetha/task/README.md

 User can add new task.
 While adding list will be updated with matching tasks dynamically.
 Duplicate tasks are not added and warning alert will be displayed.

-User can edit single or multiple tasks inline edit.
+User can edit single or multiple tasks using inline edit.

 User can select multiple or all tasks and perform either delete or update operations.